KainosSoftwareLtd/GreenGauge/architecture/Architecture-Development.md

 # Architecture - Development

 The environmental impact of our software depends on how we choose to develop it throughout all its different stages.
-For example, if our development approach requires each developer to have a new, high-specification device to create a development environment or troubleshoot problems locally, our impact can be much greater than if leveraging cloud development environments.
+For example, if our development approach requires each developer to have a new, high-specification device to create a development environment or troubleshoot problems locally, our impact can be much greater than if using cloud development environments.

 ## The main ideas in this section